TekMonksGitHub/monkshu/README.md

 		//
 		// jsonReq is the incoming request as a Javascript object
 		//
-		// return the final result as a JSON object
+		// return the final result as a Javascript object
 		// using callback(my_Result_JSON_Object) where
 		// my_Result_JSON_Object is your result as a Javascript
 		// object